 Of the two, Hoxton and Islington, the former stands more for industrialised work, drinking and residential squalor: it is the more urban portion, in other words.
 In Chapter 9, Richard walks half a mile from the house in Highbury he has taken for his mother, sister and brother, hails a hansom cab and rides in it to the vicinity of the Britannia Theatre, Hoxton, walking from there ‘by foul streets’ to a pub run by the brother of his henchman Daniel Dabbs (138).
 In the 1880s, the Britannia was Hoxton’s most famous landmark, seating four to five thousand people and employing its own full-time company of actors (White [2007]: 276).
-Hoxton itself was not noted for skilled trades – ‘the cunning fingers and the contriving brain’, to borrow Gissing’s phrase from The Nether World for central Clerkenwell (Gissing 1992: Ch.
-2) – but for casual labour, including at City Road Basin, the dock on the Regent’s Canal located just outside Hoxton in the City Road West ward of St Luke’s (LMA: 30444).
+Hoxton itself was not noted for skilled trades – ‘the cunning fingers and the contriving brain’, to borrow Gissing’s phrase from The Nether World for central Clerkenwell (Gissing 1992: 11) – but for casual labour, including at City Road Basin, the dock on the Regent’s Canal located just outside Hoxton in the City Road West ward of St Luke’s (LMA: 30444).
 When Gissing wrote Demos, Hoxton had begun gaining a reputation as a den of thieves, (Ibid., 332–334, 343–344).
 During the first half of the twentieth century, when inner London saw a massive exodus of skilled working-class people, Hoxton had as bad a reputation as any London district, one hinted at in the title and contents of Jasper’s memoir of childhood and youth there either side of the First World War, A Hoxton Childhood (1969).
 In Demos, senses of Hoxton griminess colour Emma in popular repute when the scandal of ‘Richard and the obscure work-girl in Hoxton’ breaks (292).
 They also suggest that the ‘ironmonger’s shop in Hoxton’ where Richard’s wastrel younger brother Harry (always styled ‘’Arry’ in the text) is apprenticed as his last chance is low down on the scale of London businesses (403).
 While Hoxton never becomes ’Oxton, it does stand for the lower sections of the urban world in ‘Richard’s avoidance of his Hoxton friends’ after inheriting money (249).
-The Hoxton of Demos is neither a micro-locality as the Lambeth of Thyrza is (Finch 2018a 7 – 8; Finch 2018: 28) and nor is it a vision of hell transferred to contemporary London as Whitehead correctly identifies the inner Clerkenwell of The Nether World to be.
+The Hoxton of Demos is neither a micro-locality as the Lambeth of Thyrza is (Finch 2018a: 7 – 8; Finch 2018b: 28) and nor is it a vision of hell transferred to contemporary London as Whitehead correctly identifies the inner Clerkenwell of The Nether World to be.
 Instead, the Hoxton of Demos stands for the unrelievedly plebeian – it contains the ‘Mean Streets’ which Arthur Morrison in the 1890s would later put in the East End as a whole, as opposed to the totally other and alien streets of the city’s most extreme slums, like Morrison’s Jago.